 Why Bagging Works for Plumeria Rooting

-Plumerias thrive in tropical conditions, where warmth, humidity, and bright light encourage fast growth.
+Plumerias perform well in tropical conditions, where warmth, humidity, and bright light encourage fast growth.
 However, in many regions, the climate is less than ideal, especially during cooler months or in arid areas.
 This is where the bagging method steps in to provide the perfect rooting environment by offering:

 - High humidity: The enclosed space traps moisture, preventing the cutting from drying out while encouraging the growth of delicate roots.